joe-bamford/transcription-tools/README.md

 # _ct.py_

 ## Current functionality
 Loads a .wav and splits the waveform into harmonic and percussive components, generates and plots a log-scaled spectrogram, picks out the strongest frequencies in each spectrum and maps these to notes.
 Where possible, groups of notes are then mapped to chords.
+Example .wav in repo.

 ## Desired functionality
 Greater reliability with chord identification.